-(2) The powers in paragraph (1) are in addition to any other powers conferred on Case Management Registrars.
+(2) The powers in subrule (1) are in addition to any other powers conferred on Case Management Registrars.

 (3) A Case Management Registrar cannot order the attachment or committal of any person.

 (4) An interlocutory order made by a Case Management Registrar is not enforceable by a writ of attachment or order of committal.